Online Course Syllabi - Provides an outline of the topics covered in each of the online courses listed below.

 This online workshop is designed to provide the student who plans on attending IAAO programs with an understanding of the mathematical concepts and techniques applied in the appraisal and assessment administration disciplines.
 It is designed for both the beginning student who has limited knowledge of mathematics and those who wish to refresh their mathematical skills.
 Topics covered include a review of basic mathematical functions, negative numbers, decimals, percentages, exponents, roots, mathematical notation, algebra, statistics, and graphs.
 This workshop includes an exam.
 Students will be required to provide their own HP12-C calculator for use in the class.
 IAAO recertification credit: 15 hours (Click here to purchase.)

-Online Course 809 – Online Excel Tutorial FREE!
+Online Self-Study 809 – Online Excel Tutorial FREE!

 This free tutorial is designed to offer to students the knowledge needed to successfully utilize Microsoft Excel with Mass Appraisal.
 (Click here to open course.)